datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 To load a dataset you need to the function: **read.csv** this takes the name of the file as an argument and returns the dataset.

-Once you load the dataset you can access particular variables in it using **$variablename$$.
+Once you load the dataset you can access particular variables in it using **$variablename**.
 If you had a variable named gender in the dataset df then you'd access it by calling **df$gender**

 `@instructions`
 There is a dataset named "state_party.csv" which contains data for 2010 on the estimated proportion of Republican and Democratic voters as well a the percentage of Democrats and Republicans in the state legislature (just the lower chamber).